Marine Mammals and Predators in Costa Rica

 • Spend long hours sitting on a boat (some may experience seasickness) for an average of 5 hours per day with only access to a bucket on the boat to relieve yourself for 3–4 days per team.

-• Search for dolphin signs (jumps, unusual ripples in the water, movements) on the surface of the water, while moving aboard the survey boat and on a screen while sitting at a ground station.
+• Search for dolphin signs (jumps, unusual ripples in the water, movements) on the water's surface while moving aboard the survey boat and on a screen while sitting at a ground station.

 • Carry personal daily supplies such as lunch, water, and some small field equipment.